-Adam has designed and illustrated books and book covers for large clients in the arts, architecture, photography, business, economics, music and music education sectors, but has tackled projects in many sectors over a long career in design for publishing.
-He believes a book’s style and functionality comes only through careful assessment of content with authors, editors and production staff.
+I’ve designed and illustrated books and book covers for large clients in the arts, architecture, photography, business, government, economics, music and music education sectors, but have tackled projects in many sectors over a long career in design for publishing.
+I believe a book’s style and functionality comes only through careful assessment of content with authors and production staff.
 Simple.
 Hands on.
 Content lead.
-When the organisation of a strong grid structure and application of highly detailed typography follows the result can only be a more beautiful, coherent product for readers.
+When the organisation of a strong grid structure and application of highly detailed typography follows the result can only be a more creative, coherent product for readers.

 An early career in magazine publishing built strong skills in art direction of photography and commissioning of illustration.
-Adam also works as an illustrator, painter and photographer.
-He utilises a small in-house photography studio.
+I also works as an illustrator, painter and photographer.
+I utilise a small in-house photography studio.
 Major clients include: Thames and Hudson, Phaidon Press, Faber & Faber Music, ABRSM (The Associated Board of the Royal Schools of Music), Schott Music GmbH, The Music Sales Group, The Edition Peters Group (Leipzig and London), BBC World Service, The Independent, The Times Educational Supplement, Wordsearch (architecture and design), Euromoney, The Architectural Press, Greenpeace, ICRC (International Committee of the Red Cross) and many, many more.